Quality Tanks manufactures and supplies water tank pumps in Brisbane and the surrounding areas. Offers best quality at reasonable price.

 You need to consider what you are using the rainwater for and what kind of water pressure you need or want.
 Water pressure is commonly measured in litres per minute (LPM).
 If you are using your tank water for toilets and washing machines only you may consider a low flow rate if you don’t mind it taking a few more minutes to fill the toilet or washing machine.
 If you need the water for showers or even watering the garden, you would want a more powerful pump that can push out water faster – around 30 LPM (which is about the same flow rate of a mains water tap).

 When shopping for a suitable LPM water tank pump, you and your family will have to consider the total pressure you want when you have multiple taps operating at the same time.
 So if you need a tap going in the laundry, and the kitchen and the toilet all at the same time, then you add up the desired

 water pressure for all those locations to determine the total flow rate required.
 Match this number to the pump’s “Max LPM” specification on the information sheets provided by your local pump dealer.

-If you’re looking for water tank pumps, contact Quality Tanks now!
+If you’re looking for water tank pumps in Brisbane, contact Quality Tanks now!